ThomasArts/aetmodel/ThreatModel.md

 ### (2) Tampering
 Tampering is closely related to spoofing and information disclosure.
 ##### 1. Connection tampering
 	(2.1.1) No connection integrity
 		(2.1.2) Weak connection integrity;
 		(2.1.3) Connection security compromise;

 ##### 2. Message tampering
 	(2.2) Verification of message integrity
 		(2.2.1) No message integrity
-	 (2.2.1) Weak message integrity;
+		(2.2.2) Weak message integrity;

 ##### 3. Time and ordering
-    (2.3) Tampering with the ordering of transactions included in a block
+	(2.3) Tampering with the ordering of transactions included in a block (2.3.1) Tampering the timestamp in mined blocks

 ##### 4. Block tampering
 	(2.4) Verification of block validity
 		(2.4.1) No verification of block validity
 		(2.4.2) Weak verification of block validity

 ##### 5. Transaction tampering
 	(2.5) Verification of transaction validity
 		(2.5.1) No verification of transaction validity
 		(2.5.2) Weak verification of transaction validity
 		(2.5.3) Violation of transaction integrity by a node prior to including in a block

 * **Related info**
 	* [Unchecked block validity](https://github.com/aeternity/protocol/blob/master/SYNC.md#incentives)